Study 133: Attention-Switching Across Depths

 You are invited to take part in this study examining how depth of target onset affects attention switching.

 You will be asked to complete short written questionnaires about your demographics and your experience with the experiment.
-You are asked to complete a driving simulation projected onto a large screen, where you’ll maintain a constant distance behind a lead car and respond to the car’s changing speed.
-Using a steering wheel, you will also respond to targets located in your central and peripheral field.
+You are asked to complete a driving simulation projected onto a large screen, where you will respond to targets located in your peripheral field.
 The entire experiment will approximately take one hour.

 Potential Risks & Benefits